Reviews You Can Rely On

 Our Verdict

 The Amazon Basics 10-Cup Pitcher is our Best Buy winner for Best Pitcher Over Time thanks to its low operating cost and solid contaminant removal.
-It's perfect for anyone who wants an affordable way to improve tap water taste without investing in a complex system.
-The pitcher accepts multiple filter brands, features a spout cover for hygiene, and is simple to fill and maintain.
+It's not the most powerful filter, but it is perfect for anyone who wants an affordable way to improve tap water taste and remove a decent amount of harmful contaminants without investing in a complex system.
+The pitcher accepts multiple filter brands, which is part of what makes it so budget-friendly in the long term.
+It also features a spout cover for hygiene, and is simple to fill and maintain.
 While it does a good job removing lead, uranium, and PFNA, it isn't NSF certified for many serious contaminants, and it leached small amounts of aluminum in testing.
-It may not be the strongest pitcher-style filter on the market but it's the best deal if you're looking for a cost-effective everyday filter.
+It may not be the strongest pitcher-style filter on the market, but it's the best deal if you're looking for a cost-effective everyday filter.

 REASONS TO BUY